9th International Workshop on

 • Intelligent Transport Systems (ITS)

-• mobile and pervasive computing for/by vehicles
+• mobile and pervasive computing for/by vehicles and Vulnerable Road Users (VRUs)

 • human-machine interface for vehicular systems